zotonic/zotonic/doc/developer-guide/sites.rst

 Anatomy of a site
 -----------------

-A Zotonic site is a folder which lives in the :term:`user sites directory` and contains at least:
+A Zotonic site is a folder which lives in the :term:`zotonic user directory` and contains at least:

 * a ``priv/zotonic_site.config`` file: sets the site’s hostname and other parameters